 First, be sure to investigate the platform you're using.
 Some may offer live streaming, while others may have pre-recorded videos.
 You'll want to know this so you can plan your time accordingly.

 When it comes to live-streamed virtual field trips, some sites offer you an exclusive classroom experience.
 Others offer a shared session that can include multiple classrooms from around the country or even the world.
-One advantage of these live sessions is there is often a question and answer period to allow students to get expert insight and answers to their pressing questions.
+One advantage of these live sessions is there is often a question-and-answer period to allow students to get expert insight and answers to their pressing questions.

-You'll also want to investigate whether the sessions are prescheduled or the site allows you to request a specific time and date.
+You’ll also want to investigate whether the sessions are prescheduled or if the site allows you to request a specific time and date.
 This can be important when planning your schedule or deciding how to structure a unit that will include one of these experiences.

 Where to find virtual field trips